Dragonfly (Fleetwood Mac song): Reaction

 Kirwan's former bandmate Peter Green said of "Dragonfly": "The best thing he ever wrote... that should have been a hit."

 In his book, "The Complete Guide to the Music of Fleetwood Mac", Rikky Rooksby stated: "... wonderfully textured guitar playing.
 It has shimmering chords and the tune coming down in octaves...
 This is far and away the best thing which Kirwan ever wrote."
+In 2025, Mojo ranked the song number 12 on its list of the 30 greatest Fleetwood Mac songs.